 Xiaomi Redmi Note 10: Everything you need to know about Xiaomi’s new budget lineup

 After weeks of leaks and rumors, Xiaomi finally lifted the covers off the highly-anticipated Redmi Note 10 series from Xiaomi has been around for a while now.
 In fact, we’re even hearing about a potential Redmi Note 11 series launch slated to take place in China soon.
 The budget-friendly Note 10 lineup includes a bunch of devices, starting with the vanilla Redmi Note 10 and going all the way up to the Redmi Note 10 Pro/Pro Max.
 The devices bring several major upgrades over the Redmi Note 9 series from last year, including high refresh rate AMOLED displays, premium camera hardware, and, in one case, 5G support.

-If you’ve been keeping up with our coverage of the Redmi Note 10 series over the last few months, you’d already be familiar with the design and specifications of some of the devices in the lineup.
-But if you haven’t, here’s everything you need to know about the latest budget-friendly devices from Redmi:
+If you’ve been keeping up with our coverage of the Redmi Note 10 series over the last few months, you’ll already be familiar with the design and specifications of some of the devices in the lineup.
+But if you haven’t, here’s everything you need to know about the latest budget-friendly devices from Redmi.

 Xiaomi Redmi Note 10 series: Variants

 Before we talk about the design and specifications, let’s first take a quick look at all the models in the Redmi Note 10 series to clear any confusion created by Xiaomi’s convoluted naming scheme.